-Ecuador’s main roads are of a high standard, but roads in rural areas are not always as well maintained.
+Ecuador’s main roads have improved in recent years and are of a reasonable standard.
+Roads in rural areas are not always as well maintained.
 Driving in Ecuador, particularly at night, can be hazardous due to poorly maintained vehicles and poor driving practices.
 For further advice, see our road travel page.

-Heavy rains and mudslides often close or wash away roads.
+Heavy rains and mudslides often close or severely damage roads.
 Heavy fog is common in mountainous areas.
 Be cautious about driving after a volcanic eruption as ash can clog and stall engines.
 You should monitor local media for information on access to the areas you intend to travel to.